 What Happens When You Declare Money At Customs?

-International traveller need to mandatory undergo customs check while travelling through international passages and flights.
+The international traveler need to mandatory undergo customs check while traveling through international passages and flights.
 They often are searched well and are asked various questions including a question regarding the money that they are carrying.
-Every country and their corresponding customs department have their set of rules and procedures regarding declaring money at customs.
+Every country and its corresponding customs department have their set of rules and procedures regarding declaring money at customs.
 It is important to understand what happens when we declare money at the customs department of such country.

 The rules for declaring money at customs in the United States of America include